hi-hi-ray/generator-id-certificates/README.md

 ## What should do. :confetti_ball:

-This application will read your informations and create a text file with ids for you put on your certificate.
-You can display this ids wherever you want to prove that you generate that certificate.
+This application will read your informations and create a text file with ids for you put on your certificates.
+You can display these ids wherever you want to prove that you generate that certificate.

 ## Filling the Json. :pencil: